Palasdari

-Palasdari, also known as Padusdhurree during the British Raj is a tourist destination and a railway junction on Karjat-Khopoli route of Mumbai Suburban Railway.
+Palasdari, also known as Padusdhurree during the British Raj is a tourist destination and a railway station on Karjat-Khopoli route of Mumbai Suburban Railway.
 The name Palasdari is derived from Palas, meaning “tree” and Dari means "Valley" in the Marathi language.
 It is situated on Karjat-Khopoli State Highway No. 35.
 Palasdari has a well known Palasdari dam.
 It is frequented by people from Mumbai, Panvel and Navi Mumbai particularly during rainy season.
 The whole area is surrounded by waterfalls and greenery during monsoon.